Moscow City Symphony — Russian Philharmonic

 The Moscow City Symphony was established in 2000 by the Moscow City Government.
 It is resident orchestra at the Moscow International House of Music.
-The orchestra was directed by Alexander Vedernikov until 2004, then Maxim Fedotov from 2006, and Dmitri Jurowski from 2011.
+The principal conductors: Alexander Vedernikov (until 2004), Maxim Fedotov (from 2006 until 2011), Dmitri Jurowski (from 2011 until 2018), Fabio Mastrangelo (since 2018).

+Recordings of the orchestra have been released on Deutsche Grammophon and Naxos Records, amongst others.